5argon/Firestorm/README.md

 ```

-And if you look at the [source](https://github.com/JamesNK/Newtonsoft.Json/blob/master/Src/Newtonsoft.Json.Tests/Utilities/DynamicReflectionDelegateFactoryTests.cs) around there are full of dynamic method creation, particulary creating constructor of the class to deserialize to.
+And if you look at the [source](https://github.com/JamesNK/Newtonsoft.Json/blob/master/Src/Newtonsoft.Json/Utilities/DynamicReflectionDelegateFactory.cs) you can see a lot of `DynamicMethod` usage.
+From what I see it is trying to synthesize constructor to even a concrete type that I have everything defined beforehand.
+So looks like no escape.

 ## Limitations